 Table of Contents

-- These Department Bylaws are subordinate to and shall not conflict with either the College Bylaws or the UNR Bylaws.
-Amendment of these Bylaws shall be in force upon: (1) approval by two-thirds of those members of the Department faculty who vote in a fair, written, and secret ballot; (2) review by the College Bylaws Committee; and (3) approval by the Dean.
-Approved department bylaws shall be made available to all faculty by the Department.
+- These Department Bylaws are subordinate to and shall not conflict with either the College of Business Bylaws or the UNR Bylaws.
+Amendment of these bylaws shall be in force upon: (1) approval by two-thirds of those members of the department faculty who vote in a fair, written, and secret ballot; (2) review by the College Bylaws Committee; and (3) approval by the Dean.
+Approved department bylaws shall be made available to all faculty by the department.

 - The purposes of these Bylaws are to establish:

-- Duties of and procedures for the selection of the Department Chair, and
+- Duties of and procedures for the selection of the Chair, and

 - Search procedures.